inbravo/travel/september-2017/tehri-dam.md

 ##  4:00 PM Rishikesh
 *	After experiencing several hill towns, I realized Rishikesh is nowhere close to a real hill town
-*	Checked in at my favorite Iskan temple guest house.
+*	Checked in at my favorite Iskon temple guest house (Madhuban Ashram).
 Unpacked my gears, took bath and get some rest
 *	At around 6 o'clock, I started towards Parmarth Ashram for evening Aarti
 *	Bought some Geeta press books from famous Geeta ashram, before arriving at Parmarth ashram
 *	Aarti is started, and sitting in front of Ganga and thinking of my whole journey